cyzhao/jolm/README.md

 # JOLM - Java Object LDAP Mapping

-This is a little library built on top of Spring LDAP to provide more convinient way of accessing LDAP using Spring framework.
+This is a little library built on top of Spring LDAP to provide more convenient way of accessing LDAP using Spring framework.

 Consists of two components: